premchalmeti/DSA_101/ds/q/README.md

         - Using Queue
         - Using sorted list
         - Using Heap DS

+    - Complexity
+        - enqueue are O(n) since items are inserted according to priority [highest priority first]
+        - dequeue are O(1) since head element is processed

     - Applications:
         1. Dijkstra's shortest path, Prim'm minimum spanning Tree using PQ